-A not substantial number of data breaches occur primarily because of a simply lack of strong passwords—often because the company policy doesn’t enforce strong credentials.
+A substantial number of data breaches occur primarily due to a simple lack of strong passwords—often because the company policy doesn’t enforce strong credentials.

 The algorithm will test tens of millions of combinations again and again until eventually the password is cracked.

 The simpler the password, the quicker this process is.
 This is referred to as a brute-force attack and is very common today.

 Over 80% of breaches caused by hacking involve brute force or the use of lost or stolen credentials.

 With brute-force hacking, what determines the success or failure of a password is its length, rather than the variety of the characters used.